anikpuranik/Stock-Price-Prediction-LSTM/README.md

 Price prediction is a regression problem where data is continous and multiple Regression Algorithms like Linear Regression, KNN can be tried.
 But, as it is a Comtinous Time Series (next output depends on the previous output) we are using LSTM to implement Regression.
 LSTM has been found to outperform the traditional Machine Learning Algorithms.

-For furthur info about different techniques of <a href = "https://www.analyticsvidhya.com/blog/2018/10/predicting-stock-price-machine-learningnd-deep-learning-techniques-python/">stock price prediction:
+For furthur info about different techniques of <a href="https://www.analyticsvidhya.com/blog/2018/10/predicting-stock-price-machine-learningnd-deep-learning-techniques-python" target="_blank">stock price prediction</a>